 I later interned doing psycho-educational testing for the Archdiocese of Louisville and realized I had found the place where I was supposed to be.
-After doing testing, I did a year-long therapy internship at St. Margaret Mary where I fell back in love with the catholic school system I grew up in!
+After doing testing, I did a year-long therapy internship at St. Margaret Mary where I fell back in love with the Catholic school system I grew up in!
 I graduated with my Masters in Clinical Psychology in 2011 and felt like God was telling me I needed a break from my own education in the doctorate program to explore the newfound love of working with children in a school setting.
-I was hired at St. Aloysius in the summer of 2011 and found out a week later that my husband and I would be expecting our first baby!
+I was hired at St. Aloysius in the summer of 2011 and found out two weeks later that my husband and I would be expecting our first baby!
 Blessings were all around us!
-This is now my fourth year at St. Aloysius and my husband and I have been blessed with three beautiful daughters, Annabelle and Gracie.
-The experience getting to this amazing place in my life and in my career was definitely guided by God and I could not be more thrilled with the journey I have been on thus far and where it has led me.
+This is now my 13th year at St. Aloysius and my husband and I have been blessed with three beautiful daughters, Annabelle, Gracie, and Nora, who all attend school here.
+The experience of getting to this amazing place in my life and in my career was definitely guided by God and I could not be more thrilled with the journey I have been on thus far and where it has led me.

 As parishioners of St. Aloysius, my husband and I could not have asked for a better environment for me to work in and for us to raise our family in.
 My work enriches my life daily and I enjoy every minute I get to spend making a child’s day a little brighter.
 I have always been a believer that “God doesn’t give us more than we can handle,” but I also know that God puts people in our lives that help make burdens a little lighter.
 I strive every day to be one of those people in the lives of the children we serve.
 My hope for all who enter this place is for them to leave with a little piece of the spirit that lives within these walls; a piece of a smile passing them in the hallway, the echo of a child laughing on the playground and the loving grace that shines on us from above.
 St. Aloysius is a place where the extraordinary in us all shines through our service to each other and the Lord, and I am blessed for each day I am a part of this community.